 - Beta-blockers and calcium channel blockers

 - Blood thinners

-If the mitral valve is leaking, surgery may also be done to repair or replace the mitral valve.
+Surgery may also be done to repair or replace the mitral valve if it is leaking.

 Alcohol Septal Ablation

-Alcohol is injected into the arteries of the thickened portion of the heart.
-This helps to reduce the blockage in the heart and improve blood flow out of the heart.
+Alcohol is injected into the blood vessels that feed the enlarged heart.
+It will make part of the tissue shrink back.
+This should decrease blockage in the heart and improve blood flow out of the heart.

 Implantable Cardioverter Defibrillators (ICD)

 An ICD can help to control abnormal heart rhythms.
 It send an electrical impulse automatically when needed.
 It may be done if there is an increased risk for sudden death.

 Some chronic heart issues or medical conditions increase the risk of HCM.
 Following the care plan may help to decrease the risk of HCM developing.